 This October is the 10th anniversary of National Cyber Security Awareness Month.
 The more research I do on internet safety, the more it becomes clear how important it is for us as parents to be involved with what our kids are doing online to help keep them safe.
 And by online, I mean on their computers, phones, tablets, iPods, and video games.
 I know it can be overwhelming for parents, especially those who feel they are not “tech savvy”.
 That is why I created Be Web Smart!
 So for Cyber Security Awareness month, I’m asking you to do JUST ONE THING from this list.
 Any small step you take will help keep your kids safer online.

 It’s that time of year again – back to school!
 The kiddos are getting ready to go back to school or may have started already.
-My daughter will start 7th grade this week.
+My daughter will start high school soon.
 It was a fun summer, but she definitely spent more time online than usual.
-Her iPod touch was her constant companion.
 While we have rules about technology and screen time, I have to admit we let some of them slide this summer.
 I suspect I’m not the only one (please tell me that’s true!)
 So it’s the perfect time of year to re-establish the ground rules with a Family Media Agreement.

 I recently caught up with an old friend I hadn’t seen for several years (actually, a former beau from waaaay back when).
 He asked about work and I mentioned that I had started publishing this website.
 He replied “I know.
 I…well….I Googled you”.
 My mind started to race.
 What else could he have learned about me from a Google search?
 How well am I controlling my digital footprint and how do I make sure my daughter learns how to control hers?